STARS Committee and Task Force Charges

 Education and Training Committee - Develops continuing education programs in a variety of formats and venues based on the needs of the resource sharing community; establishes links with other entities involved in developing similar kinds of educational programs.

-Executive Committee - Provides leadership, coordination and direction for STARS and acts on behalf of the section between meetings; makes recommendations to the RUSA Board regarding section policy and operations; oversees publications, conference program planning, membership, and budget/finance for the section until such time as dedicated committees are established.
+Executive Committee - Provides leadership, coordination and direction for STARS and act on behalf of the section between meetings; Makes recommendations to the RUSA Board regarding section policy and operations; Oversees the budget & finance of the section; Establishes, evaluates, and oversees the committees dedicated to conference program planning, membership, and other activities of the section.

 Interlibrary Loan Committee - Evaluates current trends in domestic and international interlibrary loan and recommends solutions to related problems; fosters cooperative resource sharing ventures; encourages and supports research on interlibrary loan; works with other entities that share an interest in interlibrary loan.